usnistgov/fipy/documentation/USAGE.rst

    If present, causes the graphical display of the solution matrix of each equation at each call of :meth:`~Term.solve` or :meth:`~Term.sweep`.
-   Setting the value to "``terms``," causes the display of the matrix for each :class:`Term` that composes the equation.
+   Setting the value to "``terms``" causes the display of the matrix for each :class:`Term` that composes the equation.
 Requires the :term:`Matplotlib` package.
+Setting the value to "``print``" causes the matrix to be printed to the console.

 .. envvar:: FIPY_INLINE